maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_BANK
-Ever borrowed money or used credit from a bank.
+Ever borrowed money or used credit from a bank: counts respondents who have ever purchased something using a bank.

 Levels: